Mutare (formerly Umtali)

 The origins of the word Mutare may be from the word 'Utare' meaning “piece of metal” being the name probably given to the Mutare River as a result of gold being discovered in the Penhalonga valley.

-Mutare’s original location was at Fort Hill [See the separate article under Fort Hill] but in 1891, for health reasons and because of local mining activities that threatened to impede future expansion, the town moved to a site now known as Old Mutare, about 14 kilometres north of present day Mutare.
+Mutare’s original location was at Fort Hill [See the separate article under Fort Hill - the first site of Umtali] but in 1891, for health reasons and because of local mining activities that threatened to impede future expansion, the town moved to a site now known as Old Umtali, about 14 kilometres north of present day Mutare.
 The Police camp and Government buildings were erected on this site on the Mutare River and by 1895 the new township included 78 men, 13 women and 9 children.
-[See the article on Old Umtali] In 1896 it was established that to detour the Beira - Harare railway line through the new township would cost £66,000 and add ten miles to the route.
-At a public meeting on the 26th March 1896, Cecil Rhodes proposed that the township move for a third time to its present location in the valley of a stream known as the Sakubva, from the shrubs of that name which grow on its banks.
-The BSA Company paid for the cost of the move and R.S.
-Fairbridge prepared the new town plan and the citizens moved in 1897.
-The town was proclaimed a municipality in 1914 and in 1971 it was granted city status.
-The name was officially changed from Umtali to Mutare in 1982.
+[See the article on Old Umtali – the second site]

 One of Mutare’s architectural gems is the Mutare Club, designed by James Cope-Christie in 1897 which still looks very stylish at the junction of Herbert Chitepo Street (formerly Main Street) and Fifth Avenue.
 This was originally designed as the Stock Exchange, a sign of the exuberant spirits of the time when 160 gold mines were in the early stages of development in the Penhalonga / Mutare area.
 There are signs of previously chic 1930’s homes in the Avenues, the brilliant scarlet blossom of the flamboyant trees lining the streets, but many now look faded and uncared for.
 The Marange diamond money has evidently flown into the Banks of Dubai, or Singapore, rather than Mutare.
 To soak in some historic flavour, try the old Hospital at The National Gallery of Zimbabwe at the corner of Third Street and Eleventh Avenue, or Utopia House on Jason Moyo Drive, opposite St Dominic’s Girl School.